two-torial/two-torial/docs/errorcodes/bemani.md

 !!! tip ""

     These errors are typically caused by having multiple network adapters enabled, disable unused ones in Device Manager.

+### 5-1698-0000

+!!! tip "APPLICATION ERROR"

+    This error usually indicates a problem with your game DLLs.
+If the error persists, redownload entire game data.

 ### 5-2500-0001